redhot-ou/formforge/README.md

 ## Getting Started

-Run your app in the development mode.
+Run your app in the development mode. (needs node and pnpm installed)

 ```
-blitz dev
+pnpm dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.